top of page

 Our Story

-A group of concerned citizens united a few years ago when an agricultural zoning loophole that would have allowed nearly unmitigated development on Bourbon County agricultural land was brought to light.
+A group of concerned citizens united a few years ago when an agricultural zoning loophole that would have allowed nearly unmitigated development on Bourbon County agricultural land was brought to light and addressed.
 Then, the Bluegrass Station Airport/Airpark project was unearthed and the same group of citizens united to make Bourbon County's citizen voices heard.

-After that project was defeated, some of those folks decided that a long-term strategy was needed to help Bourbon County grow in a way that made sense for taxpayers, for farmers, and for young people looking to make the county a home.
-Citizens for Bourbon County Foundation Inc. was founded to pursue a vision for Bourbon County that embraces our heritage, history, and cultural identify while encouraging thoughtful, robust group in our urban areas.
+After that project was defeated, some of those folks decided that a long-term strategy was needed to help Bourbon County grow in a way that makes sense for taxpayers, for farmers, and for young people looking to make the county a home.
+Citizens for Bourbon County Foundation Inc. was founded to pursue a vision for Bourbon County that embraces our heritage, history, and cultural identify while encouraging thoughtful, robust growth in our urban and downtown areas.

 Our Board